Today: My favourite recipe for fabulous Welshcakes. They’re traditional, super simple to make and absolutely delicious.

 - Rub the butter into the flour and salt until it looks like crumbs then stir in the sugar and the fruit.

 - Mix together the egg yolk and the milk.
 Then add it to the flour mixture, bringing it together into a dough.
 It shouldn’t be sticky.

 - You may need to add a little more milk or flour to get it to the right consistency for rolling (depending mainly on the temperature of your kitchen and your hands).

 - Roll out the dough on a floured surface to about 1cm think.
 Cut out the cakes with a round cutter.
 I get about 18.

 - Heat your pan (or stone/griddle) to a medium temperature.
 You shouldn’t need to grease it as long as it is relatively ‘non-stick’.

 - Cook the cakes in batches until they are brown on the outside and slightly puffed up.
 It takes around 2 minutes per side.
 Don’t try and flip them over too soon as they are quite ‘floppy’ at that stage.

 - Remove to a plate and let them cool until you can just pick them up.
-Then dip both sides into a plate of caster sugar to lightly coat them.
+Then dust with caster sugar or dip both sides into a plate of sugar to lightly coat them.

 They keep for a few days but they a lovely while they are still warm.
 I don’t know why but these seem particularly appropriate at Easter.
 If you like to mess with tradition you can add a bit of hot cross bun type spice by adding 1/2 tsp cinnamon, 1/4 tsp mixed spice and 1/4 tsp nutmeg and including a bit of candied peel in your dried fruit.